topmonks/rsk-uniswap-docs/frontend-integration/swap.md

 ## Deadlines

-Many Uniswap functions include a transaction `deadline` that sets a time after which a transaction can no longer be executed.
+Many RSKswap functions include a transaction `deadline` that sets a time after which a transaction can no longer be executed.
 This limits miners holding signed transactions for extended durations and executing them based off market movements.
 It also reduces uncertainty around transactions that take a long time to execute due to issues with gas price.

-Deadlines are calculated by adding the desired amount of time \(in seconds\) to the latest Ethereum block timestamp.
+Deadlines are calculated by adding the desired amount of time \(in seconds\) to the latest RSK block timestamp.

 ```javascript
 web3.eth.getBlock('latest', (error, block) => {